 - Osteoporosis.
-Osteoporosis — which causes bones to become weak and brittle — might be linked with periodontal bone loss and tooth loss.
-Drugs used to treat osteoporosis carry a small risk of damage to the bones of the jaw.
+This bone-weakening disease is linked with periodontal bone loss and tooth loss.
+Certain drugs used to treat osteoporosis carry a small risk of damage to the bones of the jaw.

 - Alzheimer's disease.
 Worsening oral health is seen as Alzheimer's disease progresses.

-Because of these potential links, tell your dentist if you're taking any medications or have had any changes in your overall health — especially if you've had any recent illnesses or you have a chronic condition, such as diabetes.
+Tell your dentist about the medications you take and about changes in your overall health, especially if you've recently been ill or you have a chronic condition, such as diabetes.

 How can I protect my oral health?

-To protect your oral health, practice good oral hygiene every day.
-For example:
+To protect your oral health, practice good oral hygiene daily.

 - Floss daily.

-- Eat a healthy diet and limit between-meal snacks.
+- Eat a healthy diet and limit sugary food and drinks.